Scientific Name

 Toxicity of Euphorbia aphylla

-All Euphorbias produce a toxic white milky sap that can cause irritation to the skin and eyes.
-Therefore, it is best to keep the plants away from children and pets.
+All Euphorbias produce a toxic white milky sap that can irritate the skin and eyes.
+Therefore, keeping the plants away from children and pets is best.

 Links